 No matter how these accidents occur, they almost always result in severe injuries.

 Fires and Explosions

 Open flames and volatile materials are common sights in many workplaces.
 As such, it is no surprise that employees in Texas sustain severe burns from fires and explosions with a frightening degree of regularity.

 As part of their daily duties, many employees must carry out strenuous activities such as carrying heavy objects or bending for long periods of time.
 These activities have the potential to cause serious, life-altering injuries.

 When heavy machinery works as intended, it can make the lives of construction workers and factory employees much easier.
 Unfortunately, these machines do not always operate correctly.
 When they malfunction, they can cause workers to fracture bones, lose limbs, and sustain severe spinal cord injuries.

-No matter how you sustained your workplace injury, the knowledgeable attorneys here at Stephens Law Firm, PLLC, would love to help you file for the workers’ compensation benefits you deserve.
-To get started, just give us a call and set up a free consultation.
+No matter how you sustained your workplace injury, the knowledgeable attorney Jason Stephens at Stephens Law Firm, PLLC, would love to help you file for the workers’ compensation benefits you deserve.
+To get started, just call today and set up a free consultation.